 Diplomates who currently hold an active primary certification in Neurology or Psychiatry will be required to begin longitudinal assessment in the expiration year of their current 10-year certificate.
 Diplomates must register for the AOBNP’s longitudinal assessment annually.
 Registration is required in the fall a year prior to the beginning the longitudinal assessment.

 Diplomates who have received their certification in Neurology and Psychiatry on or after Jan.
 1, 2020, are not required to register and begin participation in the AOBNP longitudinal assessment program for one calendar year after receiving their certification.
-After one full calendar year following the issue date of the initial primary certification, diplomates will need to register for AOBNP longitudinal assessment during the next available registration year and begin the longitudinal assessment the following year (i.e., a diplomate who is certified in Spring 2021 must register for AOBNP longitudinal assessment in Fall 2022 and begin longitudinal assessment in 2023).
+After one full calendar year following the issue date of the initial primary certification, diplomates will need to register for AOBNP longitudinal assessment during the next available registration year and begin the longitudinal assessment the following year (i.e., a diplomate who is certified in 2021 must register for AOBNP longitudinal assessment in 2023 and begin longitudinal assessment in 2024).

 Subspecialty OCC Cognitive Assessment Exams

-The AOBNP offers OCC Written Exams in the subspecialties of Child/Adolescent Neurology, Child/Adolescent Psychiatry, Geriatric Psychiatry and Neurophysiology.
-The subspecialty OCC Written Exams are administered annually.
-The application period for each subspecialty OCC written exam will open five months prior to the exam.
-The final deadline will be 15 days prior to the exam administration window.
+The AOBNP offers OCC Written Exams in the subspecialties of Child/Adolescent Psychiatry, Geriatric Psychiatry and Neurophysiology.
+The subspecialty OCC Written Exams are administered annually , and the exams may be taken within two years of your certification expiration date.
+The application period for each subspecialty OCC written exam will open six months prior to the exam.
+The final deadline will be 30 days prior to the exam administration window.

 Each subspecialty OCC written exam consists of questions on clinical diagnosis and treatment, current knowledge, and clinical problems commonly encountered.
 The exams are designed to ensure appropriate evaluation of the diplomate’s knowledge, intellectual abilities, judgment and skills in the discipline of the subspecialty.
 Diplomates are expected to be current in neurologic and/or psychiatric advances for at least the past three years.